danielpmadden/LeetCode/README.md

 A structured collection of my **LeetCode problem solutions,** each with a clean explanation, accepted submission details, and downloadable problem PDFs.

-This repository is designed to showcase clear reasoning, efficient data structures, and production-quality code made by with a custom GPT of my own design.
+This repository is designed to showcase clear reasoning, efficient data structures, and production-quality code.

 ---